What is the carbon tax?

 The truth probably lies somewhere between the two.

-Whether we like it or not, the polluter pays principle means a carbon tax is going to form a core part of Ireland's climate change strategy over the coming years.
+Whether we like it or not, the polluter pays principle means a carbon tax is going to remain a core part of Ireland's climate change strategy over the coming years.
 However the Government will have to reward those who make more environmentally conscious choices and invest in things like proper public transport too.

 How can I save?